 The tax rules for withdrawing your super savings if you retire before age 60 are complex.
 If you withdraw some of your super benefit under the age of 60 but after you have reached your preservation age, you will pay tax on some elements of your super benefit.

 5. What are the options for withdrawing my super benefit?

-According to Association of Superannuation Funds of Australia research, in 2016/17 (the latest available data) the average super account balance for males aged 55 to 59 was $263,996, while for females the average was quite a bit lower at $192,378.
+According to ATO figures, in the 2020-21 financial (the latest available data), the median super account balance for males aged 55 to 59 was $191,263, while for females the median was more than 30% lower at $130,714.

 7. What is my life expectancy at age 55?

 Life expectancy is a statistical measure estimating how long a typical person of a specific age and sex is likely to live.
 It’s based on your year of birth and gender, but does not consider your circumstances, such as your personal health, family history, diet or lifestyle.